yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 \sigma _ r=\set{x\in\R^N \mid x=\sum _ {i=0}^n c _ ip _ i, c _ i\ge0, \sum _ {i=0}^n c _ i=1},\quad N\gt n.
 $$

-Informally, a $n$-simplex is the solid polyhedron constructed by $n+1$ points that of the highest dimension.
+Informally, an $n$-simplex is the solid polyhedron constructed by $n+1$ points that of the highest dimension.

 A simplex can have generalized "faces".
 These are named $k$-faces.
 For instance, a $3$-simplex can have $0$-faces (vertices), $1$-faces (lines), $2$-faces (faces) and $3$-faces (the simplex itself).
 Since simplex is "simple", the number of $k$-faces of a $n$-simplex is given by $\binom{k+1}{n+1}=\frac{(k+1)!}{(n+1)!(n-k)!} $.